mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

  ![IMAGE](../img/CQRSReadsiteMongo.PNG)

-now create a new folder for all model class named "Model" .in Model folder create a model class named "Book.cs".
+now create a new folder for all model class named "Model".
+In Model folder create a model class named "Book.cs".

 Paste the following Code in "Book.cs":